-We have been working for almost two decades with customers, partners, governments, farmer groups, and communities to deliver tailored programs that put children first and tackle the root causes of child labor.
-This includes building and equipping classrooms, establishing birth certificates for children so they can be admitted to school, setting up Village Savings and Loans Associations to help reduce poverty in cocoa communities, establishing child protection committees, and creating educational funds.
+We have been working for two decades with customers, partners, governments, farmer groups, and communities to deliver tailored programs that put children first and tackle the root causes of child labor.
+This includes improving access to educational support by 73% since 2018 by building and equipping classrooms, establishing birth certificates for children so they can be admitted to school, setting up Village Savings and Loans Associations to help reduce poverty in cocoa communities, establishing child protection committees, and creating educational funds.

-Increasing impact via multi-stakeholder partnerships
+Increasing impact via multistakeholder partnerships